voxeet/voxeet-sdk-ios/README.md

 ## Installing the iOS SDK

-You need to disable Bitcode in your Xcode target settings: 'Build Settings' -> 'Enable Bitcode' -> No
+You need to disable **Bitcode** in your Xcode target settings: 'Build Settings' -> 'Enable Bitcode' -> No

-To enable background mode, go to your target settings -> 'Capabilities' -> 'Background Modes'
+To enable **background mode**, go to your target settings -> 'Capabilities' -> 'Background Modes'
 - Turn on 'Audio, AirPlay and Picture in Picture'
 - Turn on 'Voice over IP'